Troubleshooting Endpoint analytics

 Endpoints required for Intune-managed devices

 To enroll devices to Endpoint analytics, they need to send required functional data to Microsoft public cloud.
-Endpoint Analytics uses the Windows 10 and Windows Server Connected User Experiences and Telemetry component (DiagTrack) to collect the data from Intune-managed devices.
+Endpoint Analytics uses the Windows client and Windows Server Connected User Experiences and Telemetry component (DiagTrack) to collect the data from Intune-managed devices.
 Make sure that the Connected User Experiences and Telemetry service on the device is running.

 ||Used by Intune-managed devices to send required functional data to the Intune data collection endpoint.|